therealbstern/apcupsd/doc/manual/manual.rst

 Calibration if you should some how become disconnected during the test.

 Item 5 is used to program the EEPROM.
-Please see the {Configuration Directives Used to Set the UPS EPROM}{Configuration-Directives-Used-to-Set-the-UPS-EPROM} chapter of this manual for the details.
+Please see the `Configuration Directives Used to Set the UPS EEPROM`_ chapter of this manual for the details.

-Item 6 will initiate a direct communication between your terminal and the UPS at which point, you can enter raw UPS commands.
+Item 6 will initiate a direct communication between your terminal and the UPS, at which point you can enter raw UPS commands.
 Please be aware that you should be careful what commands you enter because you can cause your UPS to suddenly shutdown, or you can modify the EEPROM in a way to disable your UPS.
-The details of the raw Smart mode UPS commands can be found in the UPS Bible (see {APC smart protocol}{APC-smart-protocol}) chapter of this manual.
+The details of the raw Smart mode UPS commands can be found in the `APC Smart Protocol`_ chapter of this manual.

 Item 7 will terminate apctest.